 - English Language Conventions: You will be presented with 15 multiple-choice questions related to this subject area

 There will be a total of 72 multiple-choice questions.
 There will be additional 7 multiple-choice questions that are trial test items and are not scored.

-Scoring: The scale scores for this part of CAHSEE range from 275 to 450.
-You will need a minimum scale score of 350 in order to pass this part of CAHSEE.
+Scoring: The scale scores for this part range from 275 to 450.
+You will need a minimum scale score of 350 in order to pass this part.

 The essay is scored on a point scale ranging from 1 to 4 by two readers.
 The average of the two scores is taken into account as the essay score.
 The essay score is scaled to account for 20 percent of the ELA score.
 The multiple-choice questions of the reading and writing sections account for the remaining 80 percent of the ELA score.
 You will receive a NS (non-scorable) score in the essay if the essay is